yangoliver/yangoliver.github.io/_posts/2015/2015-08-05-using-kgdb-debug-linux-kernel-1.md

 ---
 layout: post
-title: Using kdb/kgdb debug Linux kernel - 1
+title: Linux kdb, kgdb, gdb - 1
 description: The kgdb is a kernel debugger.
 This article introduces how to use kdb and kgdb to debug Linux kernel issue.
 categories: [English, Software]
 tags: